Updates will resume once the snow flies!

 How do you determine the plowing priorities?

-The priorities have been set based on emergency vehicle access, bussing routes, downtown parking, and residential access.
+The priorities have been set based on emergency vehicle access, school zones, downtown parking, and residential access.
 49th Street and 6th Avenue are always done first to open up the Town to emergency vehicles.
-Once priority routes are cleared main residential streets are opened up to allow at least one main plowed road in each area before clearing out the side streets.
+Once priority routes are cleared, commercial zones and high traffic areas are completed before moving into residential zones.
+The commercial zone criteria is based on access to food and medical supplies.
+High traffic areas include our facility parking lots, senior housing, and 10th Avenue.

 The priority list and map can be found above.